microbiome/OMA/README.md

 ### Housekeeping

 For developers.
-This can be used to generate package listing for the full book, chapter-specific R files, and render the book.
+This can be used to

+ * generate package listing for the full book
+ * chapter-specific R files in R/
+ * render the book

 ```
 # Generate R files for the book chapters (to be streamlined)